 Key Areas to Test:

-- Responsive Design: Ensure website adapts to different screen sizes.
+- Responsive Design: Check how the website adapts to different screen sizes (mobile, tablet, desktop).

-- Loading Speed on Mobile: Optimize for slower mobile networks.
+- Loading Speed on Mobile: Optimize performance for slower mobile networks.

-- Cross-Browser Compatibility: Test on Chrome, Safari, Firefox, and Edge.
+- Cross-Browser Compatibility: Test across various browsers like Chrome, Safari, Firefox, and Edge.

 5. Usability Testing